willieching11/Flashcard-Generator/README.md

 ex. node CLI.js basic read 1 (This will read the first flashcard)

-You can also choose to "read" on a specific spection of the flashcard (front/back for basic) (text/cloze/partial for cloze)
+You can also choose to "read" on a specific section of the flashcard (front/back for basic) (text/cloze/partial for cloze)

 ex. node CLI.js cloze read 1 partial